AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 1. Add a **[!UICONTROL Product profile name]**, we suggest using the following syntax: `Analytics Classic`.
 Then, click **[!UICONTROL Next]**.

-   This **[!UICONTROL Product profile]** should be used exclusively for Analytics Connector to prevent mid-configuration errors.
+   This **[!UICONTROL Product profile]** should be used exclusively for the Analytics Connector to prevent mid-configuration errors.

 1. Open your newly created **[!UICONTROL Product profile]** and select the **[!UICONTROL Permissions]** tab.